Signed in as:

 WHAT IS A THREAT EVENT?

-Where possible, we provide the known country location of the group sponsoring a threat using research and known attribution techniques.
+Where possible, we provide the known country of the group distributing a threat via research, partners, and known attribution techniques.

-Target country is determined from the phone IP address when detected, or explicitly provided by the researcher or user of the targeted phone
+Target country is determined from the phone IP address when attacked, provided by the researcher, or victim of the targeted phone.

-Attribution is based on relationships between files, URLs, domains, IP addresses, and other artifacts encountered in an investigation
+Threat attribution is based on correlations in the code, URLs, domains, IP addresses, and other artifacts encountered in an investigation.

-TROJAN – Trojans perform actions other than those advertised in order to perform malicious actions such as fraudulently charging a device‘s wireless bill or stealing information from devices.
+TROJAN (Remote Access Trojan/RAT) – Trojans perform actions other than those advertised in order to perform malicious actions such as fraudulently charging a device‘s wireless bill or stealing information from devices.

 ROOT ENABLER – Root enablers give users access to privileged functionality on their devices and are commonly used in phone modification communities to enable full access and control over the device.